zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 2. Although there are very good English-language maps designed for tourists, there were still large info gaps.
 3. Maps are an efficient, quick way to organize and explain complex ideas – making them an ideal way to deliver info to [my reader](https://www.zachmccabe.com/beijing/bts/10-assumptions#the-ebook).

-In the V1 field guide, I included 14 high-level, thumbnail maps alongside the 17 illustrations I'd already made.
-(Some of these were removed from the V2 field guide.)
+In the V1 field guide, I included 14 high-level, thumbnail maps alongside the 17 illustrations I’d already made.
+In the V2 field guide, some of these were removed.
+Readers wanted more photography and, to prevent the file size of the ebook from getting too large, I decided to cut some of the illustrations, as well as the onboard maps from the Location Notes section.
+The notes already included geolocation coordinates, and links to both Google Maps and AutoNavi.

 Both the maps and other illustrations were created in SVG.